sindhoorpreetham/schoolmanagementsystem/README.markdown

 Create the database from your Database manager.
 Finally, run the command "mongrel_rails start".This would start the server and it will be accessible at http://localhost:3000.

+# Installation in Ubuntu :
+Step 1: Install RVM, Ruby and RubyGems
+Run the following commands in terminal. sudo apt-get install libreadline-gplv2-dev gnupg2 libmysqlclient-dev mysql-server curl gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3
+\curl -sSL https://get.rvm.io | sudo bash -s stable source /etc/profile rvm install 1.8.7
+rvm use 1.8.7@global && gem uninstall rake rvm use 1.8.7 rvm rubygems 1.3.7 --force

+Step 2: Setup
+Extract the ZIP archive and save to a directory.
+Run the command "gem install bundler" to install Bundler gem.
+Run the command "bundle install --local".
+Update the MySQL database details in config/database.yml (under "development:")
+Open Terminal and navigate to Fedena source.
+Run the command "rake db:create".
+This will create the required database.
+Create the database from your Database manager.
+Finally, run the command "script/server".This would start the server and it will be accessible at http://localhost:3000